Grandmother uses hair dryer disguised as speed gun to slow speeding cars

-POLSON, Mon.
-(CNN/KPAX) – A grandmother in Montana is now an honorary state trooper.
+POLSON, MT.
+(WIVB/CNN Newsource) – A grandmother in Montana is now an honorary state trooper.

 She wants cars in her neighborhood to slow down.